This post discusses another difficult women in the workplace topic but hopefully it sparks good discussion and doesn’t offend.

 Women have to deal with different office biases than men.
 On the other end of the spectrum, if you’re not the bubbly type, then you’re probably told to smile more often and that persona may not help you either.

 When I was first promoted to manager, my boss got some feedback that I was in other words, a b@#%#.
-Funny enough it was not because I was giving people a hard time at work or being difficult to work with but because I quote “didn’t smile, was very serious about work, and I went straight into meetings without small-talk.”
+It was not because I was giving people a hard time at work or being difficult to work with but because I quote “didn’t smile, was very serious about work, and I went straight into meetings without small-talk.”

 My boss and I had a heart to heart and I realized that I needed to play the game right as a woman in business.
 He said he was flattered that I was respected so quickly for my work but also said I came across intimidating and that I needed to remember that it’s not all about the work.